Sparen/Spn-LangAgent/README.md

 ### Usage

 ### Build Commands

 This project uses Maven and Java 1.8.
 If running locally, the application will launch on localhost:8081

+This project consists of a main parent pom.xml, as there are two seperate components in this project - the agent and the runtime.
+Each of these has its own pom.xml and builds to a seperate .jar.

+Use `mvn package` from the parent directory (the one with this README) to build the .jar

-Test suites consist of all java files prefixed with 'Test' located in src/test/java/com/spnlangagent/
+Test suites consist of all java files prefixed with 'Test' located in runtime/src/test/java/com/spnlangagent/

 Run the tests with: